 If you decide to do this and tell your child, you have to stick to it because you’ve given that consequence.
 If you go back on it, you will be sending a mixed message.

-Find other ways to give: Remember, you can give in other ways besides giving expensive gifts.
+Remember, you can give in other ways besides giving expensive gifts.
 If it’s giving that’s important to you, give to people who deserve it.
 There are so many people in need—not just for material things, but even for someone to sit with them and listen to them.

 “Well, the rest of the family is.
 This season is a time of giving, and that’s what we feel good about doing, so we’re going to do that.”

+Kimberly Abraham and Marney Studaker-Cordner are the co-creators of The ODD Lifeline® for parents of Oppositional, Defiant kids, and Life Over the Influence™, a program that helps families struggling with substance abuse issues (both programs are included in The Total Transformation® Online Package).
 Kimberly Abraham, LMSW, has worked with children and families for more than 25 years.
 She specializes in working with teens with behavioral disorders, and has also raised a child with Oppositional Defiant Disorder.
 Marney Studaker-Cordner, LMSW, is the mother of four and has been a therapist for 15 years.
 She works with children and families and has in-depth training in the area of substance abuse.
-Kim and Marney are the co-creators of The ODD Lifeline for parents of Oppositional, Defiant kids, and Life Over the Influence, a program that helps families struggling with substance abuse issues.
-Their first children's book, Daisy: The True Story of an Amazing 3-Legged Chinchilla, teaches the value of embracing differences and was the winner of the 2014 National Indie Excellence Children's Storybook Cover Design Award.
+Kim and Marney are also the co-creators of their first children's book, Daisy: The True Story of an Amazing 3-Legged Chinchilla, which teaches the value of embracing differences and was the winner of the 2014 National Indie Excellence Children's Storybook Cover Design Award.